HughG/impact-estimation-toy/.junie/guidelines.md

   - [RUN_VERIFY] to run targeted commands/tests when needed, no edits.
 - Keep changes minimal and localized.
 Avoid sweeping refactors unless requested.
 - Never weaken or skip tests to “make green”.
 - Ask for clarification if requirements are ambiguous.
+Where possible, add an "Open Question: " comment to the code and carry on with other parts of the tasks if possible, then mention that there are new open questions in your response (and any commit/PR description).

 ## Code Style & Structure
 - Languages: Kotlin (JVM/KMP), Gradle Kotlin DSL.